bkharbanda/c/.github/README.md

 The more **complicated** programs (but still fairly easy for an pro), are in the `big projects` folder.

 ### Contributing
 If you want to contribute, you can **detect issues or help code cleaning**.
-Or, you can even add your own C files and make a pull request!
+Or, you can even add your own C files by forking this repo.

 Before contributing *please* read through the CONTRIBUTION.md file.
 Thank you!